PHPFastCGI/SpeedfonyBundle/README.md

 Using this bundle, symfony2 applications can stay alive between HTTP requests whilst operating behind the protection of a FastCGI enabled web server.

+## Current Status

+This daemon is currently in early development stages and not considered stable.
+A stable release is expected by September 2015.

+Contributions and suggestions are welcome.

 ## Installing

 By turning your Symfony application into a FastCGI application, you can keep the application in memory between request cycles.